Attorney tapped to lead troubled Delaware corrections system

 Photo: Suchat Pederson, AP

 DOVER, Del.
-(AP) — An attorney who helped lead prison reform efforts after a deadly inmate riot has been tapped by Gov. John Carney to head Delaware's corrections system.
+(AP) — An attorney who helped lead prison reform efforts after a deadly inmate riot has been tapped by Delaware Gov. John Carney to head the state's corrections system.

 Carney on Tuesday announced the nomination of Claire DeMatteis to replace Department of Correction Commissioner Perry Phelps.